dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### Redacted Object

 A redacted vCon SHOULD provide a reference to the unredacted vCon instance version of itself.
+The purpose of the Redacted Object is to provide the reference to the unredacted or less redacted version of the vCon from which this vCon was derived.
 For privacy reasons, it may be necessary to redact a vCon to construct another vCon without the PII.
 This allows the non-PII portion of the vCon to still be analysed or used in a broader scope.
-The Redacted Object SHOULD contain the uuid parameter or alteratively MAY include the body and encoding parameters or alteratively the url, alg key, and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Redacted Object SHOULD contain the uuid parameter or alteratively MAY include the vCon inline via the body and encoding parameters or alteratively the url, alg key, and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
 If the unredacted vCon is included in the body, the unredacted vCon MUST be in the encrypted form.
-If a reference to the unredacted vCon is provided in the url, the access to that URL MUST be restricted to only those who should be allowed to see the PII for the redacted vCon.
+If a reference to the unredacted vCon is provided in the url parameter, the access to that URL MUST be restricted to only those who should be allowed to see the identity or PII for the redacted vCon.

 TODO: Need to define method(s) for redaction??
 No, redaction of text, audio and video can be done with existing post processing of media.
 Method of redaction is out of scope of this document.
 In scope: how to reference or handle redactions.

-Do we need different levels of redaction?
+TODO: Do we need different levels of redaction?
 If so, we need lables for the levels of redaction.

 * uuid: "String" (optional if inline or external reference provided)